Meyer Burger Shutters Freiburg Factory, Eyes US Expansion Amid European Losses

 See also: Ikea to Use Meyer Burger's Heterojunction Solar Modules for Its Solar Offer

-The board underscored the bipartisan commitment in the US to protect domestic companies against unfair competition, expressing trust in Meyer Burger's management team to capitalize on the opportunities presented by the American market.
+The board underscored the bipartisan commitment in the US to protect domestic companies against unfair competition, expressing trust in Meyer Burger's team to capitalize on the opportunities presented by the American market.